chronolite-technologies/helm-charts/README.md

 Charts are automatically published through CI/CD:

-1. Charts developed in individual repositories
+1. Charts developed in individual repositories (private)
 2. Release tags trigger automated packaging
 3. Published to GitHub Pages and GHCR
-4. Repository index automatically updated
+4. Repository index automatically updated by [helm-workflows](https://github.com/chronolite-technologies/helm-workflows)

+**Note:** This repository contains NO workflows.
+All automation logic is private and lives in the [helm-workflows](https://github.com/chronolite-technologies/helm-workflows) repository.
+This allows helm-charts to remain public while keeping workflow logic proprietary.

 ---